Do you enjoy cycling and chatting? Have you a few spare hours to be more connected in your community? We are always looking for more volunteers!

 Training

 Training on use of the tri-bikes is a three-hour session learning/revising basic cycle skills and becoming familiar with the specific aspects of being a tri-bike pilot.
-It is run by a Pedal Ready accredited cycle trainer.
+It is run by an independent accredited cycle trainer.
 Then you are ready to practice – we encourage you to do this with other trainees from your induction and tri-bike training session so you can encourage each other and also have experiences of both cycling and being a passenger.
 Going on a number of practice rides is essential to gain confidence and skills before piloting solo.
-We have a ‘trainee supporter’ set-up where each cohort of trainees is matched to an experienced pilot who is dedicated to your progress.
+We have a ‘trainee buddy’ set-up where each cohort of trainees is matched to an experienced pilot who is dedicated to your progress.

-We usually run training in small groups of 3-6 pilots, and hold induction sessions roughly every couple of months.
+We usually run training in small groups, and hold induction sessions roughly every couple of months.

 Find out more